Marker Logo

 this page online

 Location.
 46° 51.733′ N, 113° 59.536′ W. Marker is in Missoula, Montana, in Missoula County.
-Marker is on Connell Avenue near Hilda Avenue, on the right when traveling west.
+It is on Connell Avenue near Hilda Avenue, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 400 Connell Avenue, Missoula MT 59801, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-415 Connell Avenue (within shouting distance of this marker); 425 Connell (within shouting distance of this marker); 439 Connell Avenue (about 300 feet away, measured in a direct line); John J. Lucy Home (about 300 feet away); 315 Daly (about 600 feet away); 302 South Sixth Street East (approx. 0.2 miles away); Charles C. Brothers Residence (approx. 0.2 miles away); John M. Keith House (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: 415 Connell Avenue (within shouting distance of this marker); 425 Connell (within shouting distance of this marker); 439 Connell Avenue (about 300 feet away, measured in a direct line); John J. Lucy Home (about 300 feet away); 315 Daly (about 600 feet away); 302 South Sixth Street East (approx. 0.2 miles away); Charles C. Brothers Residence (approx. 0.2 miles away); John M. Keith House (approx. 0.2 miles away).
 Touch for a list and map of all markers in Missoula.

 Frank A. Roberts Home and Marker image.
 Click for full size.

-Photographed By Barry Swackhamer, August 20, 2019
+Photographed by Barry Swackhamer, August 20, 2019

 2. Frank A. Roberts Home and Marker